JADE-V-V/JADE/docs/source/usage/configuration.rst

 (columns) are available:

 Description
-    this is the extended name of the benchmark, this name will appear in specific outputs of the post-processing.
+    This is the extended name of the benchmark, this name will appear in specific outputs of the post-processing.

-File Name
+Folder Name
-    name of the reference MCNP input file.
+    Name of the folder containing input files for all codes.
 These need to be placed in ``<JADE root>\Benchmarks inputs``.

 OnlyInput
-    when this field is set to ``True`` the benchmark input is only generated but not run.
+    When this field is set to ``True`` the benchmark input is only generated but not run.
 This can be useful when the user wants to run the benchmark on a different hardware with respect to the one where JADE is being used.